-- Enrolls participants in a global network of CbT experts and practitioners;
+- Enrolls participants as alumni in a global network of CT experts and practitioners;

-- Develops and strengthens human and intellectual capital to understand and analyze the mechanisms of terrorism and the strategies to defeat it;
+- Develops and strengthens human and intellectual capacity to understand and analyze the mechanisms of terrorism and the strategies to defeat it;

-- Improves the CbT capabilities and capacities of partner nations;
+- Improves the Counterterrorism capabilities and capacities of partner nations;

-- Cultivates an understanding of the tensions between operational effectiveness and protecting civil liberties and the rule of law; and,
+- Cultivates an understanding of the tensions between operational effectiveness and the protection of civil liberties, the rule of law; and democratic governance;

 With its focus on the development of core knowledge and skills, PTSS provides critical professional development in these sub-fields of terrorism studies: